pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

   - Activation layer
     - Different activations include: relu, tanh, sigmoid, and softmax.
 - To train and test a model in Keras there are four steps:
-  1. Create the model.
+  - Create the model.
-  2. Compile the model by calling `model.compile(optimizer = "...", loss = "...", metrics = ["accuracy"])`
+  - Compile the model by calling model.compile(optimizer = "...", loss = "...", metrics = ["accuracy"])
-  3. Train the model on train data by calling `model.fit(x = ..., y = ..., epochs = ..., batch_size = ...)`
+  - Train the model on train data by calling model.fit(x = ..., y = ..., epochs = ..., batch_size = ...)
     - You can add a validation set while training too.
-  4. Test the model on test data by calling `model.evaluate(x = ..., y = ...)`
+  - Test the model on test data by calling model.evaluate(x = ..., y = ...)
 - Summarize of step in Keras: Create->Compile->Fit/Train->Evaluate/Test
-- `Model.summary()` gives a lot of useful informations regarding your model including each layers inputs, outputs, and number of parameters at each layer.
+- model.summary() gives a lot of useful informations regarding your model including each layers inputs, outputs, and number of parameters at each layer.
-- To choose the Keras backend you should go to `$HOME/.keras/keras.json` and change the file to the desired backend like Theano or Tensorflow or whatever backend you want.
+- To choose the Keras backend you should go to $HOME/.keras/keras.json and change the file to the desired backend like Theano or Tensorflow or whatever backend you want.
 - After you create the model you can run it in a tensorflow session without compiling, training, and testing capabilities.
-- You can save your model with `model_save` and load your model using `model_load ` This will save your whole trained model to disk with the trained weights.
+- You can save your model with model_save and load your model using model_load This will save your whole trained model to disk with the trained weights.